Bulldozing justice: Arbitrarily razing houses to punish alleged crimes has no legal basis

 On Monday, the Madhya Pradesh government demolished houses and shops belonging to Muslims who were allegedly involved in violence during Ram Navami processions on Sunday.
 As many as 16 houses and 29 shops were demolished on Monday, with more demolitions being carried out on Tuesday.

-Politicians and administrators have publicly portrayed these demolitions as punishment for their owners alleged participating in riots.
-However, legally, the houses have been razed not because some of occupants were accused of rioting but for alleged being constructed without authorisation.
+Politicians and administrators have publicly portrayed these demolitions as collective punishment due to some of their occupants alleged participating in riots.
+However, legally, the houses have been razed not for their occupants allegedly participating in rioting but for unauthorised construction.

 Moreover, many of the demolitions have been carried out summarily, without due process being followed, such as serving notices to the accused.

-Experts point out that to punish someone for one alleged crime using laws meant for another has no basis in Indian law and, in fact, contravenes the laws of natural justice.
+Experts point out that to punish someone for one alleged crime using laws meant for another has no basis in Indian law and, in fact, contravenes the principles of natural justice.

 Property destroyed